fpl9000/hello-gui-go/README.md

 ```

 **Important Notes:**
-- The `go get` command must be executed for each Go project that uses Fyne
+- The `go get` command must be executed for each Go project that uses Fyne.
-- The `go install` command only needs to be executed once on each system where the application will be built
+- The `go install` command only needs to be executed once on each system where the application will be built.
-- Both commands should be run from within the project directory
+- Both commands should be run from within the project directory.

 ## Building the Application